lepikhinb/momentum-modal/README.md

 ```

 > **Warning**
 > The package utilizes `axios` under the hood.
-If your app is already using `axios` as a depdendency, make sure to lock it to the same version Inertia uses.
+If your app is already using `axios` as a dependency, make sure to lock it to the same version Inertia uses.
 > ```bash
 > npm i axios@0.21.4
 > ```